-The Social Housing Register is the number of eligible applicants for social housing properties or transfers between social housing properties at a given point in time.
-The number of people on the register and their priority rating is subject to change, as people come on and off the register and as their circumstances change.
+When New Zealanders with a serious housing need are assessed and found eligible for social housing, they are placed on the Housing Register.
+The number of people on this register and their priority rating is subject to change, as people come on and off the register and as their circumstances change.

 People who already live in social housing but have applied and are eligible to transfer to another social housing property are placed on the Transfer Register.
 Reasons for requesting a transfer may include health issues, or their current property being too small, too large, or in the wrong location.